Devanik21/ML-ReInvEnTed/README.md

 ---

-###  Medical Validation: Clinical Precision (v15.0)

-The v15.0 Ultimate exhibits near-perfect class separation, as evidenced by the high-density diagonal in the resonance-based confusion matrix.

-**Confusion Matrix Analysis: HRF v15.0 Ultimate**

----

----
 ##  Future Horizon: HRF v16.0 [Experimental Beta]

 While **v15.0** remains the official stable benchmark for this project due to its superior clinical reliability, internal R&D has successfully birthed **v16.0**.